It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 As another search option, the Vendor Products option is a means to select a food item associated with a vendor product.
 From the vendor products that are returned from the search results, you then select one, which in turns adds the food item the vendor product is linked with (i.e., vendor product is verified for the food item).
 In other words, the food item the vendor product is linked with is added, and not the vendor product itself.

-- If an item is an ingredient, then by clicking the eye icon (
+- By clicking the eye icon (

 ) of the item, a separate window appears with the following tabs: